-The national acts represent many styles of music, including country, pop, rock, and R&B. This year's Eat to the Beat lineup includes country-rockers, the Allman Betts Band, classic rockers such as Starship and 38 Special, and boy band legends, Boyz II Men.
+The national acts represent many styles of music, including country, pop, rock, and R&B. The 2019 Eat to the Beat lineup included country-rockers, the Allman Betts Band, classic rockers such as Starship and 38 Special, and boy band legends, Boyz II Men.
 The Eat to the Beat concerts are not planned for 2020.

 Tickets, Reservations, and Other Things to Know

-For 2019, the Epcot International Food & Wine Festival will be held a record number of days starting on July 15 and continuing into the fall.
+For 2020, the Epcot International Food & Wine Festival will be held a record number of days starting on July 15 and continuing into the fall.
 (Disney has not announced an end date, but the event typically wraps in late November.
 The festival is included with general admission to Epcot.
 Special events, such as culinary demonstrations and seminars, require additional fees.